SpicyLemon/flying-ferret/README.md

 ## tester.pl
 This is a simple example application that allows you to use the module on the command line.
 Example usage: ./tester.pl Perl or Python?

+## ask.sh
+This is a few shell functions that you can use to ask questions of flying ferret.
+Example usage: ask C# or Java?